 - Is the function of the arrow keys different from the function of the scroll bar?

 - Is the question posed in a straightforward and positive way?
-(For example, 'Do you want to erase everything on this disk?' rather than 'Do you not want to alter the contents of this disk?'
+(For example, 'Do you want to erase everything on this disk?' rather than 'Do you not want to alter the contents of this disk?')

 - Does pressing Escape indicate Cancel in a dialog box?
 (In an ideal world pressing Escape would never cause the user to lose information.)

 - When a command key equivalent is used, does the button highlight?